penumbra-zone/UIPs/uips/uip-9.md

 **Transaction Perspective and Views**

 To support viewing decrypted metadata, client implementations will need to extend the `TransactionPerspective` with the appropriate key material.
-We defer the full specification to a follow-up client-side UIP, but outline the approach here:

 1. Add the `PositionMetadataKey` to `TransactionPerspective`
 2. Extend the `PositionOpenView` to support two variants: